|

 •Try to make the maximum acceleration values of each segment similar to each other.
 This is not always possible or desirable.
 But consider balancing the motion to give similar motion durations or peak accelerations, or both.

-•When different tools must interact in some way, consider moving a tool further than you need to, if you can also give it more time.
+•When machine tooling must interact in some way, consider moving a tool further than you need to, if you can also give it more time.
 This is often a very powerful way to reduce accelerations of tools.
+For example, if you increase the displacement by 20% and also increase the duration by 20%, the maximum velocity will not change, but the maximum acceleration will reduce by 20%.

-A motion-law might:
+A particular motion-law might:

 •give a good dynamic response to the mechanical system.
-For example, the motion-law might have a good response to system backlash, low drive stiffness.
+For example, the motion-law might have a good response to system backlash, and/or low drive stiffness.

 •agree with a company preference(!) - for example Modified Sinusoid is often a company preference.